lucav76/Fibry/README.md

 Named Actors
 ===
-Named actors can allow clients to send messages even before they are created.
-This means the messages are queued.
+Named actors are actors with a name associated, so you can communicate with them without having a reference to them.
+Named actors can allow clients to send messages even before they are created, as the messages can be queued.
 Unfortunately, it means that if the actor is terminated and the queue is removed, clients could still recreate the queue and cause an OOM.
-To avoid this, when named actors are created "queue protection" can be activated.
+To avoid this, when named actors are created, "queue protection" can be activated.
 This will create a fake queue that does not accept new messages.
 Unfortunately, it still uses some small memory, for each actor.

 In practice, if you plan to have millions of named actors you could either:
 - call *ActorSystem.sendMessage()* with forceDelivery==false, and avoid queue protection, which would save memory but would not allow clients to send messages before the actor is created.